-- a downturn in the economic performance of the countries and regions where a significant number of these potential customers are located, such as the United States, France, Italy, the United Kingdom, Hong Kong, Japan, Korea, Taiwan, Singapore, the United Arab Emirates, Qatar and Bahrain, among others; - a change in Government regulations that currently exempt the income of OFWs from taxation in the Philippines; - the imposition of Government restrictions on the deployment of OFWs to particular countries or regions, such as the Middle East; and restrictions imposed by other countries on the entry or the continued employment of foreign workers.
+- A downturn in the economic performance of the countries and regions where a significant number of these potential customers are located, such as the United States, France, Italy, the United Kingdom, Hong Kong, Japan, Korea, Taiwan, Singapore, the United Arab Emirates, Qatar, and Bahrain, among others; - A change in Government regulations that currently exempt the income of OFWs from taxation in the Philippines; - The imposition of Government restrictions on the deployment of OFWs to particular countries or regions, such as the Middle East; and,

+Restrictions imposed by other countries on the entry or the continued employment of foreign workers.

 Any of these events could adversely affect demand for the Company's projects from OFWs, expatriate Filipinos, Balikbayans and other overseas buyers, which could materially and adversely affect its business, financial condition or results of operations.
+Considering the global impact of the COVID-19 pandemic and the repatriations of OFWs, the Company expects a possible decline in the sale of project units to the OFW sector.

-Despite the concerns about the sustainability of the overseas market, OFW remittances continued to increase from US\$20.1 million in 2011 to US\$21.4 million in 2012, and US\$ 22.8 million in 2013.
-Furthermore, the Company has clients located in 50 different countries, hence it is not exposed to any single jurisdiction.
-As of December 2018, 14%, 18%, 6%, 3%, 11% of its sales are from Asia, Middle East, North America, Australia/Oceania, United Kingdom, and others, respectively.
+In any case, despite the concerns about the sustainability of the overseas market, OFW remittances continued to increase from US\$31.3 million in 2017 to US\$32.2 million in 2018, US\$33.5 million in 2019 and US\$24.3 million in January to September 2020.

+To mitigate the risk, the Company procures clients from different countries.
+The Company has clients located in 15 different countries, hence it is not exposed to any single jurisdiction.
+As of September 30, 2020, 44%, 11%, 17%, 4%, 1% of the Company's sales are from Asia, Middle East, North America, Australia/Oceania, United Kingdom, and others, respectively.

 Furthermore, the Company is expanding its product portfolio to cater to a wider customer base, specifically to include horizontal affordable housing.
+This will allow even the repatriated OFWs to avail of the Company's economical and low-cost project units.